What to pack for your Trip to Egypt

 Essential Travel Accessories

 Power Bank: I can’t imagine traveling without a power bank.
 You’re using your phone all day for navigation, photos, and more, so having a backup charge is essential.
 Choose one lightweight that holds several charges and charges phones quickly.
-Definitely a win, win.
+It's definitely a win-win.
 Do yourself a favor and place the power bank in the carry-on, it is not that airlines are against passengers carrying batteries and power banks; it is only because these items can get hot if you place them on the checked luggage.
 These items must travel in carry-on luggage; do so, and you will be fine.

 Appropriate Clothing: For your trip to Egypt, focus on comfort and modesty, especially for mosque visits.
 Respecting local customs is essential.
 Forget everything you heard before about covering yourself from head to toe to come to Egypt; it is not true.
-You are fine as long as you wear everyday vacation clothing; just avoid exaggerations.
+You are fine if you wear everyday vacation clothing; just avoid exaggerations.
 There is always a dress code for visiting mosques in any Arabic Country.
+Remember that scarves are your best friend to add instant modesty.

 For Historical Sites and Mosque:

-Long, breathable pants, skirts, or maxi dresses, scarves, or shawls to cover the head and shoulders are allowed; anything above the knees is not allowed.
+Long, breathable pants, skirts, maxi dresses, scarves, or shawls to cover the head and shoulders are recommended; anything above the knees?
+Well, I won't.
+Say is prohibited, but it will be frowned upon.

-• Long-sleeve apparel: Always carry long-sleeved items.
+- Long-sleeve apparel: Always carry long-sleeved clothing.
 Hey!
-You never know when the temperature will drop a couple of degrees; if so, have at least light jackets and long-sleeve items available.
+You never know when the temperature will drop a couple of degrees; it happens even in the Desert, so it's a good idea to have at least light jackets and long-sleeves available.

 At Hotels, Beach Resorts & Restaurants: